badgettrg/gospel-harmonizer/README.md

 # gospel-harmonizer

-A web app for viewing and comparing parallel events from the four New Testament Gospels side by side.
+A website for viewing and comparing parallel events from the four New Testament Gospels side by side.

 ## Demo